Bupropion: Pharmacodynamics

 The mechanism of action of bupropion in the treatment of depression and for other indications is unclear.
 However, it is thought to be related to the fact that bupropion is a norepinephrine–dopamine reuptake inhibitor (NDRI) and negative allosteric modulator of several nicotinic acetylcholine receptors.
 Bupropion does not act as a norepinephrine–dopamine releasing agent.
 Pharmacological actions of bupropion, to a substantial degree, are due to its active metabolites hydroxybupropion, threo-hydrobupropion, and erythro-hydrobupropion that are present in the blood plasma at comparable or much higher levels.
 In fact, bupropion could accurately be conceptualized as a prodrug of these metabolites.
-Overall action of these metabolites, and particularly one enantiomer, S,S-hydroxybupropion, is also characterized by inhibition of norepinephrine and dopamine reuptake and nicotinic inhibition (see the chart on the right).
+The overall action of these metabolites, particularly that of one enantiomer, S,S-hydroxybupropion, is also characterized by inhibition of norepinephrine and dopamine reuptake and nicotinic inhibition (see the chart on the right).
 Bupropion has no meaningful direct activity at a variety of receptors, including α- and β-adrenergic, dopamine, serotonin, histamine, and muscarinic acetylcholine receptors.

 The occupancy of dopamine transporter (DAT) by bupropion (300 mg/day) and its metabolites in the human brain as measured by several positron emission tomography (PET) studies is approximately 20%, with a mean occupancy range of about 14 to 26%.
 For comparison, the NDRI methylphenidate at therapeutic doses is thought to occupy greater than 50% of DAT sites.
 In accordance with its low DAT occupancy, no measurable dopamine release in the human brain was detected with bupropion (one 150 mg dose) in a PET study.
-Bupropion has also been shown to increase striatal VMAT2, though it is unknown if this effect is more pronounced than other DRIs.
+Bupropion has also been shown to increase reuptake of dopamine by striatal VMAT2, though it is unknown if this effect is more pronounced than other DRIs.
 These findings raise questions about the role of dopamine reuptake inhibition in the pharmacology of bupropion, and suggest that other actions may be responsible for its therapeutic effects.